Read: Psalm 103:8-13

 As you pray, know the abounding love that God has for you.

-Nancy Boote, an ordained minister in the Reformed Church of America, lives in Holland, Michigan, with her husband.
-Besides being a mother, a grandmother, a song writer, and lover of horses, Nancy also has a heart for prayer and seeing racism dismantled.
+Nancy Boote, an ordained minister in the Reformed Church in America, lives in Holland, Michigan, with her husband.
+She serves in a variety of leadership positions within the denomination.
+Besides being a wife, mother, and grandmother, Nancy enjoys taking prayer walks, hiking in nature, mentoring, and has a heart for justice matters.